spacetelescope/drizzlepac/doc/source/multivisit.rst

 These variables can be set to values of 'on', 'off', 'true', 'false', 'yes' or 'no' in the operating system environment or even in the python environment using `os.environ`.

-Additionally, the function `run_mvm_processing()` has the ability to enable an additional attempt to align all the input exposures to the latest astrometric catalog, as well as limit the size of the output mosaics.
+Additionally, the function `hapmultisequencer.run_mvm_processing()`, which gets called by `runmultihap.process()`, has the ability to enable an additional attempt to align all the input exposures to the latest astrometric catalog, as well as limit the size of the output mosaics.
-Full details of these parameters are available in the discussion of the MVM API.
+Full details of these parameters are available in the discussion of the :ref:`Multi-visit Processing Code API documentation<multivisit_api>`.

 Define SkyCell Layers